Beryllium fluoride: Structure and bonding

-Gas and liquid BeF2
+Gaseous and liquid BeF2

 Gaseous beryllium fluoride adopts a linear structure, with a Be-F distance of 143 pm.
-BeF2 reaches a vapor pressure of 10 Pa at 686 °C, 100 Pa at 767 °C, 1 kPa at 869 °C, 10 kPa at 999 °C, and 100 kPa at 1172 °C.
+BeF2 reaches a vapor pressure of 10 Pa at 686 °C, 100 Pa at 767 °C, 1 kPa at 869 °C, 10 kPa at 999 °C, and 100 kPa at 1172 °C. Molecular BeF2 in the gaseous state is isoelectronic to carbon dioxide.

-'Molecules' of liquid beryllium fluoride have a fluctuating tetrahedral structure.
-Additionally, the density of liquid BeF2 decreases near its freezing point, as Be2+ and F− ions begin to coordinate more strongly with one another, leading to the expansion of voids between formula units.
+As a liquid, beryllium fluoride has a tetrahedral structure.
+The density of liquid BeF2 decreases near its freezing point, as Be2+ and F− ions begin to coordinate more strongly with one another, leading to the expansion of voids between formula units.

 Production

 The processing of beryllium ores generates impure Be(OH)2.
 This material reacts with ammonium bifluoride to give ammonium tetrafluoroberyllate: